 Have a Passion for the Industry

-02Study the Business & Its History
+Study the Business and its History

-Know the names of the people who founded the major agencies and who currently runs them.
+Know who founded the major agencies and who currently runs them.
 Know the names and faces of the early superstars such as Twiggy, Jean Shrimpton, Lauren Hutton, Beverly Johnson, Carmen Dell'Orefice and others who led the way for today's superstars.
-Know the names and faces of today's superstars and up and coming models.
-Show potential employers that you have taken the time to know about the business in which you want to work.
+And study what made those models so successful.

 Know the Lingo

-Be sure you know and understand the meaning of modeling terms and phrases such as "time for prints", buyouts, vouchers, and comp cards.
+Be sure you know and understand the meaning of modeling terms and phrases such as "time for prints," buyouts, vouchers, and comp cards.

 Don't expect the agencies to teach you the basics such as commonly used modeling terms.

-Work as an Intern or Mail Room Clerk
+Work as an Intern or an Assistant

-In many of the big agencies, and in particular talent agencies, the only way that a wannabe agent can break into the industry is to work as an unpaid intern or in the mail room.
-Many of Hollywood's mega agents and moguls including David Geffen (estimated net worth $6 billion), Barry Diller, and Michael Ovitz started their careers working in the mail room.
-A definite read for anyone serious about becoming an agent should be the book "The Mailroom: Hollywood History from the Bottom Up" by David Rensin.
+In many of the big agencies, and in particular talent agencies, the only way that a wannabe agent can break into the industry is to work as an unpaid intern or an assistant.
+Many of Hollywood's mega agents and moguls including David Geffen (estimated net worth $6 billion), Barry Diller, and Michael Ovitz started their careers working in the mailroom.
+A definite must-read for anyone serious about becoming an agent should be the book The Mailroom: Hollywood History from the Bottom Up by David Rensin.

-05Focus on One Type of Model
+Focus on One Type of Model

-06Attend Conventions & Networking Events
+Attend Conventions and Networking Events

-If you want to work on an international level it's important that you meet and network with agents and scouts from the agencies with which you'd like to sign your models.
+If you want to work on an international level, it's important that you meet and network with agents and scouts from the agencies with which you'd like to sign your models.
 The International Modeling & Talent Association (IMTA) hosts modeling conventions in New York and Los Angeles annually.
 A less expensive option is the Faces West Conference in Vancouver, Canada.